so-stj/IPDroper/README.md

 # Description

-This script allows users to easily manage block ip address in iptables on Linux system.
+This IPDroper of bash script allows users to easily block ip address in iptables on Linux system.